RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
     - Default is `normal`
 * `iterationCount` - type: UNSIGNED_INTEGER
     - Number of times to play the animation until next time it's reset.
-Animation resets are triggered by various events like navigating between systems and gamelists, reloading a gamelist etc.
+Animation resets are triggered by various events like navigation between systems and gamelists, reloading of gamelists, opening of menus etc.
     - Minimum value is `0` and maximum value is `10`
     - Default is `0` (infinite amount of times)
 * `interpolation` - type: STRING